 Sciatica is associated with pain, muscle weakness, tingling and numbness into the hip, buttock, leg, calf or foot.
-The pain usually starts in the low back and radiates into the leg.
+In many occasions, the pain usually starts in the low back and radiates into the leg.
 Over time, the leg pain becomes worse than the back pain.
-Sciatic pain can be due to a misaligned lower spine or pelvis that is putting pressure on the sciatic nerve.
-A herniated disc can also be the cause of sciatica and is usually due to an injury.
+Also, sciatic pain can be due to a misaligned lower spine or pelvis that is putting pressure on the sciatic nerve.
+Although, a herniated disc can also be the cause of sciatica it is usually due to an injury.
 Other causes of sciatica are arthritis, tumors, diabetes, vitamin deficiencies, and degeneration as a result from long-term stress on the lower back.
-Simple activities such as standing, sitting, walking, running, heavy lifting, bending, twisting, or even sneezing can bring on symptoms.
+However, simple activities such as standing, sitting, walking, running, heavy lifting, bending, twisting, or even sneezing can bring on symptoms.

 I Thought It Would Go Away

 It is common for patients to wait until they can’t stand the pain anymore before seeking help.
 However, the longer patients wait, the more likely there is long-term damage.
 Keep in mind, pain killers only mask the symptoms and never heal the cause.
 Our motto is chiropractic first, drugs second, surgery last.
 It is critical that you get help early since some of the causes of sciatica are serious.